 Location: Waiotapu (via State Highway 5)

-Make Skyline your first stop after arriving in Rotorua.
+After exploring Rotorua’s forests, lakes and geothermal wonders, make Skyline your next stop.
 You’ll find a variety of exciting attractions and fun activities for all ages.

 Ready to plan your Rotorua adventure?
-We hope to see you soon!
+We can’t wait to welcome you soon.